SAL Silicon Austria Labs GmbH

 Interconnect, Dispensation and Printing Technologies (WP4)

-CTR will investigate appropriate methods for die and wire bonding, Ink-jet and 3D printing processes to elaborate new approaches that are suitable for working in challenging environments under given specifications for power applications.
+SAL will investigate appropriate methods for die and wire bonding, Ink-jet and 3D printing processes to elaborate new approaches that are suitable for working in challenging environments under given specifications for power applications.